ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 We have now clarified this in the text.
-The derivation is just provided as a more detailed description of the approach presented in the original article but is identical.
+The derivation is just provided as a more detailed description of the approach presented in the original article but is otherwise identical.
 There is a potential difference in the way the observed membrane potential distribution is used as an estimate of P(V), as the details (e.g. number of bins for the histogram, use of interpolation/smoothing, etc.) were not mentioned in the original article.

 > I don't fully agree with the the statement that the semi-analytical result
 > underestimates the numerical one, if anything to me it looks shifted to the